Michael-Brilz/vue-myCalendar/README.md

 | customClass       |   String    | A custom CSS class to customise the component layout.         |
 | labelsAndSettings |   Object    | An object for customising the labels and text settings of the calendar component. |

+ ## Required Fields in schedules

+Each event object within the schedules array must include the following standard fields:

+id (Number): A unique identifier for the event. title (String): The title or name of the event. date (String, format YYYY-MM-DD): The date of the event. start (String, format HH:MM): The start time of the event. end (String, format HH:MM): The end time of the event.
+Additional fields, such as info or custom fields defined in additionalFields, are optional but can be added to extend the event data as needed.

 ## Screenshots